realthunder/FreeCAD_assembly3/Readme.md

 installation directory, e.g. `cd c:\Program Files\FreeCAD\bin`.
 And install the solver by running command `python.exe -m pip install py_slvs`

-For Linux and MacOSX, simply use your system Python to install the the solver, e.g. `Python3 -m pip install py_slvs`
+**IMPORTANT:** For Linux and MacOSX, simply use your system Python to install the the solver, e.g. `Python3 -m pip install py_slvs`. **The workspace will not function properly without a solver installed!**

 ## Design